deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 “Two of them!”

-“*No shit?*” Dog laughed.
+*“No shit?”* Dog laughed.
 “Well damn, Brother.
 Lemme grab my pants…”

 He jumped into the dark green canvas hand-stitched pants with the fewest stains and bounced to drag them up (putting his pants on one leg at a time like everyone else?
 Fuck that.) then grabbed his jacket---the real leather one, the one he’d worn on the day of his abduction that freaked ETs the fuck out because it was made of *skin*---and strapped on his sandals.
 Shoes and boots were way too difficult to make.